Main Content

 • The innovation distribution

 As you adjust parameter values, the equation in the Model Equation section changes to match your specifications.
-Adjustable parameters correspond to input and name-value arguments described in the previous sections and in the arima reference page.
+Adjustable parameters correspond to input and name-value arguments as described in Create ARIMA(p,D,q) Model Using Longhand Syntax, Create Seasonal ARIMA (SARIMA) Models Using Name-Value Arguments, and arima.

-For more details on specifying models using the app, see Fitting Models to Data and Specifying Univariate Lag Operator Polynomials Interactively.
+For more details on specifying models using the app, see Fit Models to Data and Specifying Univariate Lag Operator Polynomials Interactively.

 What Are Conditional Mean Models?

 For a static conditional mean model, the conditioning set of variables is measured contemporaneously with the dependent variable yt.
 An example of a static conditional mean model is the ordinary linear regression model.
-Given xt, a row vector of exogenous covariates measured at time t, and β, a column vector of coefficients, the conditional mean of yt is expressed as the linear combination
+Suppose the conditioning set Ωt = xt, a row vector of exogenous covariates measured at time t, and β, a column vector of coefficients.
+The conditional mean of yt is the linear combination

 • Past observations, y1, y2,...,yt–1

-The constant mean assumption of stationarity does not preclude the possibility of a dynamic conditional expectation process.
+The constant mean property of stationarity does not preclude the possibility of a dynamic conditional expectation process.
 The serial autocorrelation between lagged observations exhibited by many time series suggests the expected value of yt depends on historical information.
-By Wold’s decomposition [2], you can write the conditional mean of any stationary process yt as
+By Wold’s decomposition [2], the conditional mean of any stationary process yt is

-where {εti} are past observations of an uncorrelated innovation process with mean zero, and the coefficients ψi are absolutely summable.
-E(yt)=μ is the constant unconditional mean of the stationary process.
+where {εt} is an uncorrelated innovation process with mean zero and the coefficients ψt are absolutely summable.
+E(yt) = μ is the constant unconditional mean of the stationary process.

 References